sampie777/flatcam_pcb_maker/README.md

 This quick-and-dirity tool was created to assist me in generating Gcode for creating PCBs using my 3D printer.

 The tool is used in combination with EAGLE (9.7v) and FlatCAM (8.5v) software.
+It is compatible with Ubuntu 20 and Windows 7.

 ## Workflow